FREQUENTLY ASKED QUESTIONS

 Where do children enroll for kindergarten after Playgroup?

-Recently students have been admitted to or enrolled at:
+Students have been admitted to or enrolled at:

 Adat Ariel